Summertime Triple Berry Jam (Small Batch)

 Can I use less sugar?

 Yes, you can.
-Just remember that the less sugar, the more chance of it spoiling as preserves always need either sugar/vinegar/alcohol, or the use of a boiling water canner to stop mould growth at room temperature.
+Just remember that the less sugar, the more chance of it spoiling as preserves always need either sugar/vinegar/alcohol, or the use of a boiling water canner to stop mold growth at room temperature.

 Strawberries don’t have a lot of natural pectins.
 Should I add some pectin?